phulst/node-tile38/README.md

 ### using timeouts

 The scan/search commands above can be used with a timeout as well, so the command will be aborted if a given timeout is exceeded.
-The timeout() function can be called after the initial query is created (with searchQuery()/nearbyQuery() etc.) as follows:
+The timeout function can be called after the initial query is created (with searchQuery/nearbyQuery etc.) as follows:

 ```
 client.scanQuery('mykey').where('foo', 1, 2).count().timeout(0.1);
 ```

+### Unsupported commands

+It's hard to keep up with development and new features in Tile38.
+The following commands are not yet supported in this driver.
+Pull requests welcome:

+All channel commands (CHANS, DELCHAN, PDELCHAN, PSUBSCRIBE, SETCHAN, SUBSCRIBE) HEALTHZ
+JGET does not support the RAW option
+JSET does not support the RAW or STR options
+All replication commands (AOF, AOFMD5, AOFSHRINK, FOLLOW) All scripting commands (EVAL, EVALNA, EVALNASHA, EVALRO, EVALROSHA, EVALSHA, SCRIPT EXISTS, SCRIPT FLUSH, SCRIPT LOAD)
+#TODO need to review what else is incomplete.

 # Running tests